Hello! I've been very busy. ;_; I have plans to post some longer writing in the near future.

 It was just a hunk of metal, he tried to reason.
 Nothing special.
 Just steel and wires, just the locus of the desperate hatred flowing through him.
 Just the reason he would never see home again.

-They had dressed the valley in the night, dyed the emerald hills a sickly purple-black, dimmed the sky and filled the streets with a thousand sparkling eyes pointed to the station in silent reverence, at the man tied to the tower mast, bare feet grazing the roof.
+They had dressed the valley in the night, dyed the emerald hills a sickly purple-black, dimmed the sky and filled the streets with a thousand sparkling eyes pointed to the station in silent reverence.
+The man was tied to the tower mast, bare feet grazing the roof.

 A full house then, for the little spectacle they would make of him.